 At RoadMap, we believe capacity building is social change work.
 We put this belief into action by applying a set of social justice values and by offering the following unique features:

-- Deeper Engagements for Greater Success.
-The majority of the capacity building and coaching services offered under the RoadMap model are 12 month engagements, though we are open to accommodating shorter engagements when appropriate (see our webinar and training packages and coaching services).
-Drawing upon change theory and practice, RoadMap plans for longer‐term engagements understanding that for capacity building initiatives to "stick", the consultant must have the time to thoroughly assess, build trust, develop tailored strategies, and provide skills transfer and integration guidance so new approaches become part of the organization's culture and practices.
+- Deeper Engagements for Greater Success: The majority of the capacity building and coaching services offered under the RoadMap model are 12-month engagements, though we are open to accommodating shorter engagements when appropriate (see our webinar and training packages and coaching services).
+Drawing upon change theory and practice, RoadMap plans for longer‐term engagements, understanding that for capacity building initiatives to “stick,” the consultant must have the time to thoroughly assess, build trust, develop tailored strategies and provide skills transfer and integration guidance so new approaches become part of the organization’s culture and practices.
 Deeper engagements may also require teams of consultants to address multiple areas of organization practice.
-We help you navigate and coordinate the pace of that process, and insure an integrated approach between the consultants on the team.
+We help you navigate and coordinate the pace of that process and ensure an integrated approach between the consultants on the team.

-- A Lead Consultant Team to Ensure Coordination.
-The RoadMap Co-Directors Emily Goldfarb and Elsa A. Ríos share the responsibility of fielding requests for services, conducting a preliminary assessment to determine organizational readiness to receive services and also monitor progress through regular check‐ins and midpoint evaluations with both the organization and assigned consultant.
-When a team approach is needed on a project, one of the Co-Directors will make the appropriate match and monitor progress.
+- A Lead Consultant Team to Ensure Coordination: RoadMap’s Director, Emily Goldfarb, participates in fielding requests for services, conducting a preliminary assessment to determine organizational readiness to receive services and also monitor progress through regular check‐ins and midpoint evaluations with both the organization and the assigned consultant.
+When a team approach is needed on a project, Emily will make the appropriate match and monitor progress.

-- Firewall and Confidentiality Protections.
-A cornerstone of the model is the confidentiality protections offered to grantee organizations.
-The Co-Directors act as a firewall between the capacity building consultant and the foundation program officer.
-The Co-Director regularly check‐in with the consultant and grantee organization to ascertain progress and reports progress to the funder only in general terms.
-These confidentiality provisions create a foundation of trust that allow organizations to bring to light organizational problems or challenges so they can be addressed promptly and effectively.
+- Firewall and Confidentiality Protections: A cornerstone of the model is the confidentiality protections offered to grantee organizations.
+The Director and Program Manager act as a firewall between the capacity building consultant and the foundation program officer.
+The Director regularly checks in with the consultant and grantee organization to ascertain progress, reporting progress to the funder only in general terms.
+These confidentiality provisions create a foundation of trust that allows organizations to bring to light organizational problems or challenges that can be addressed promptly and effectively.